SmartDude04/band-piano/web/conductor/login.md

    1. Username: Taken from the record in the `users` table
    2. Series Identifier: 32-byte (64 digits in hex) cryptographically-secure random string of hex digits
    3. Session Token: 32-byte (64 digits in hex) cryptographically-secure random string of hex digits
-3. Upon creation of these variables, a cookie will be created storing the *HASHED* username, session identifier, and secret token, and will last for 7 days
+3. Upon creation of these variables, a cookie will be created storing the *HASHED* username, session identifier, and secret token, and will last for *x* days
-4. ***CLEANUP***: To make sure unused items in the database are deleted, any records past the expiry date will be deleted. **If deployed correctly, this would likely be a cronjob**
-5. A database record in the `session_tokens` table will be created, storing all the three variables along with an expiry date at the same time as the cookie
+4. A database record in the `session_tokens` table will be created, storing all the three variables along with an expiry date at the same time as the cookie

 ### Verification:
 1. If a site is requested that requires access verification, it will first check for the existence of a cookie